johnpmayer/elm-webgl/README.md

 ![WebGL Pipeline](/pipeline.png)

-The "Buffers" correspond to our idea of a mesh.
+We start with a mesh.
 It's a bunch of raw data points that we want to render on screen.
 From there, the data flows through two types of shaders:

  * [**Vertex Shaders**](http://en.wikipedia.org/wiki/Shader#Vertex_shaders) &mdash;
    Our mesh is made up of lots of triangles.
 Each corner of a triangle is called a